Every Person I Know Is Baking Banana Bread In Lockdown

 But in the midst of all this toil and strife, 2020 has brought back to the fore the glorious sticky loaf of yellow and brown.
 The temporary salve of our anxieties; the rectangular saviour of time spent indoors.
 Your best friend and mine in these Unprecedented Times™... banana bread.

-According to Google Trends, searches for banana bread have gone up 84% in the UK in the last 30 days, and 54% worldwide.
+According to Google Trends, searches for "how to make banana bread" have gone up 140% in Canada in the last 30 days, and 54% worldwide.
 Such is its popularity, one astute person went so far as to ask Twitter: "Is Covid-19 sponsored by banana bread?"

 Advertisement